developers

 }

-This test class checks to see if "Hello World!" is displayed when MainActivity is opened.
+This test class checks to see if "Hello World!" is displayed when

 From our study of the various test libraries, we deduce that JUnit competes with no one as it works together with other libraries.
 Espresso gives us a good platform for our user interface tests.
 Both Mockito and Robolectric have similar capabilities, but Robolectric achieves testing with fewer code.
 Robolectric also offers more functionalities like being able to test views.
 Robolectric also has the advantage of being supported by Google engineers.